 KEN.
 (ON PHONE) Evans - I will see John Williams - now.
-(TO MARY) you are a your interference.
+(TO MARY) you are a brave fine woman Mary Williams.
+I only wish your husband was worthy of his wife.

-(JOHN WILLIAMS ENTERS L. VERY SURPRISED TO SEE MARY.)
+(JOHN WILLIAMS ENTERS L. VERY SURPRISED TO SEE

+MARY.)

 JOHN.
 Mary!
 What are you doing here?
-I'm fighting him not you - I don't want
+I'm fighting him not you - I don't want your interference.

 KEN.
 Do you wish to see me Mr. Williams - or have you come here for your wife.
 (THE TWO MEN FACE EACH OTHER.
 JOHN FALTERS.)